seanlokeee/ServianCD/README.md

 Ansible playbook handles download of latest release file from github by sshing through the ec2 instance and place it in the instance.
 The playbook also handles running of application through a service file.
 Alongside terraform, both work together to get the correct database configuration through

-*~/.ssh/id_rsa.pem* stores SSH private key for SSH connection to EC2 instance.
-Make sure file is in a .pem format

 *.gitignore* under `ansible` folder prevents inventory.yml from being pushed to source control

 *.keep* under `templates` is empty file hidden from view acting as  convention around git implying `templates` folder is to be kept.
 Because, git doesn't know what is a folder but it only knows what a file is

 Full documentation of ansible folder is inside `ansible` folder as `README`

+## SSH

+*~/.ssh/id_rsa.pem* stores SSH private key for SSH connection to EC2 instance.
+Make sure file is in a .pem format.

+Use command below to access EC2 Instance for debugging purposes *ssh -i ~/.ssh/filename.pem ec2-user@ipaddress*

 # Deploy Instructions
 - cd infra